 There are countless private and independent schools across the UK and some fantastic options within the central London area in particular.
 Making the right choice needs to be done early, as many of the top schools have waiting lists which span for several years.
 In some cases, you’ll need to make your interest known years before you envisage your child attending, so thinking ahead is vital.

 You should also think about how you can best prepare your child for attending a top quality private or independent school.
-Here at London Governess, our high quality governesses are able to help your child not only prepare for attending such a prestigious school, but also help out with tutoring out of school hours and learning new skills.
+The Governess is the “second teacher” here at London Governess, our high quality governesses are able to help your child not only prepare for attending such a prestigious school, but also help out with tutoring out of school hours and learning new skills.

 A governess is also able to help your child to develop the necessary social skills required for life in pressured situation.